 I then conducted some testing to validate the idea that allay would fulfill an unmet need for BIPOC.
 I aimed to recruit Black, Latinx, Indigenous, and Asian participants, however I was unable to successfully recruit participants who identify as Indigenous.
 I was able to recruit 9 participants.
 All participants signed consent forms before partaking in the study.

-Before the test participants were asked pre-questions.
+Before the test, participants were asked pre-questions.
 For the test itself, I decided to do an A/B test between allay and Talkspace which is a more general teletherapy platform.
 This enabled me to determine if my design decisions could actually draw more BIPOC to therapy.
 Participants were asked to complete similar tasks on each platform.
 These included checking out the Talkspace blog/ allay videos, getting matched with therapist, and examining the teletherapy options.
-After the test, participants were asked some post questions. allay was continuously iterated based on feedback from users.
+After the test, participants were asked some post-questions. allay was continuously iterated based on feedback from users.
+Each time I received important feedback from participants, I made changes to the allay and tested the next iteration on new participants.
+Each iteration enabled me to reduce user experience issues.
+The platform went through 5 iterations.

 Talkspace has a blog with a section titled “Getting Started With Therapy” with articles about therapy-related subjects that people can read to learn more. allay has a “Why Therapy?” section which consists of videos where people of color who are experts in the field talk about mental illness.
 Participants found the Talkspace blog to be less accessible in terms of design and in terms of language used.
 They found the allay videos to be more engaging and comprehensible.
 They also found it powerful to learn about mental health from someone that looked like them.